| |

 Conversion functions were added to CMarkup in developer release 6.6.

-Windows CE compatibility with the error string will be cleaned up in the next release after 8.2. strerror was introduced as part of efforts to reduce platform specific dependencies.
-I have been responding to Windows CE customers with the following options but neglected to post this until now.
+Windows CE compatibility with the error string was cleaned up in release 8.3. strerror was introduced as part of efforts to reduce platform specific dependencies, but FormatMessage is used when strerror or wcserror is not available.
+These are suggestions for doing your own fix prior to CMarkup 8.3:

 #define strerror(n) _T("file error")